UsabilityEngineering/RoomArranger/phaseIII/README.md

 UX design recommendations.
 Describe those recommendations and how they should shape future work.
 In this section, include the new design recommendations based on the latest user insights. !!!

+!!!
 Describe discoveries derived from the findings.
 Interpret how the findings translate into new insights into usability design recommendations.
-Describe and/or demonstrate those recommendations and how they should shape summative conclusions, formative revisions, and recommended future work.
+Describe and/or demonstrate those recommendations and how they should shape summative conclusions, formative revisions, and recommended future work. !!!

+The reoccurring theme throughout the user test was the ambiguity of the icons on the editor page.
+Whether the user was trying to select a type of door, window, or fixture, or selecting furniture, they found difficulty in identifying the correct items.

 ## Caveats